Blocking ads removes funding from us!

 The edge of the Google Pixel Watch's display is thick, but is hardly noticeable in the software due to the black background.
 (Picture: TechnikNews)

-Otherwise, the operation runs smoothly, the integration with Pixel smartphones works wonderfully.
-We will test how the Pixel Watch behaves with other Android smartphones.
-The heart rate monitor works reliably, the tracked number of steps seems a bit too high to me.
-Only the long charging time of over an hour and short battery life is a no-go and not okay for this price.
-After all, the Pixel Watch costs 379 euros in the Bluetooth version and 429 euros in the Bluetooth + LTE version.
-Here a battery life at 8 o'clock with 100 Procent charge and in the evening at 20 p.m. only 20 Proto deliver cents is not enough.
-Without training tracking, without GPS, without LTE, but permanent Bluetooth connection to the smartphone - noted for the sake of completeness.
+Otherwise, the operation is smooth and the integration with Pixel smartphones works wonderfully.
+We will still test how the Pixel Watch behaves with other Android smartphones.
+The heart rate monitor works reliably, the number of steps tracked seems a bit too high to me.
+The only thing that is a no-go and not acceptable for this price is the long charging time of over an hour and the short battery life.
+After all, the Pixel Watch costs 379 euros for the Bluetooth version and 429 euros for the Bluetooth + LTE version.
+To have a battery life at 8 a.m. with 100 percent charge and only 20 percent at 20 p.m. is not enough.
+No training tracking, no GPS, no LTE, but a permanent Bluetooth connection to the smartphone - noted for the sake of completeness.

 Mixed feelings remain.